Ultraxime/log-tester/README.md

 **log_tester** is a crate that takes care of capturing log messages produced by the [`log`](https://docs.rs/log) crate during test, and then perform checks on them.

+## Warnings

+This crate is made to capture all logs, including in multithreaded case.
+Hence, it does not work well with `cargo test`, the logs from all test will be captured.

+It is better to use `cargo nextest` instead.

+Using `cargo test` will not fail but additional logs will be captured.
+In that way the test may not be right.

 ## Usage

 This crate is intend to be used in conjunction with the [`log`](https://docs.rs/log)